explosion-mental/demwm/README.md

 - A beautiful looking config.h file (at least for my taste :)
 - Toggleable 'hide-vacant' patch, which enables alternative tags on toggle
 - Dynamic and static scratchpads
+- Handles the status text just like dwmblocks, but without it. (see below)

+# Status text
+I've decided to integrate dwmblocks into dwm itself.
+Why?
+Some reasons:
+- One config file
+- Remove the 'extra' program (which was a bit annoying for me)
+- Dwm handles the **displaying** of the text and the **clicking** interatcion, no more signals for the buttons.
+- This way we could expand and play around with 'blocks' (different colors for different blocks, for example)

+You may notice two intances of `dwm` running (with `pidof dwm`, for example).
+This is because dwm creates a child process that acts as a timer for the blocks, since `dwm` cannot sleep or wait.
+This could be setted up as another program in the future but, for now I will leave this as is.

+## How to interact with blocks
+Blocks is only a group that consist of 3 things: command, interval and signal.

+The block text is actually just the output of any program.
+For example you could define the command as `echo "This is a block"`.

+The interval is how many X seconds you want to pass before re-**run**ning the command and update the output.
+Can be 0, which means never.

+The signal is a number where you can re-**run** the command.
+Say a signal number `Y` which, for example, I will define as `11`.
+Then `Y + 34` -> `11 + 34` -> `45`, and you will need this result in order to actually use the signal with `kill`, In this case: `kill -45 $(pgrep -o dwm)`. `pgrep -o dwm` gets the parent process which names matches dwm.
+That is not the reccomended way of doing it.
+This build of `dwm` sets an _enviromental variable_ called `STATUSBAR` which value is the _pid_ of the dwm parent.
+In short do: `kill -45 $STATUSBAR`.

 # Toggleable Features
 Here are the "too bloated" features which doesn't affect the workflow, but